TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

         .. deprecated:: 3.4
            The recommended API for loading a module is :meth:`exec_module` (and :meth:`create_module`).
 Loaders should implement
            it instead of load_module().
-The import machinery takes care of all the other responsibilities of load_module() when exec_module() is implemented.
+The agiza machinery takes care of all the other responsibilities of load_module() when exec_module() is implemented.